Only micro$oft makes it possible…

 Part of this post is splitted out from my Command line post (and maybe others), about the newly invented Bash (complete Micro$oft Ubuntu) in windows.

-The parts in this post is more related to the mess windows makes on a system drive that has to be cleaned up (for getting back storage) when replaced and being reused as a data drive only.
+The parts in this post is more related to the mess windows makes on a system drive that has to be cleaned up (for getting back storage, or when it’s time to reinstall windows or take out an old computer of service and replace it with a more recent) when replaced and being reused as a data drive only.

 If you did a full clone of the old drive, you can safely just wipe the old once you verified everything is available on the new drive.
 This is more for those who do a clean installation on a new drive and want to keep user-files on the old drive.